alexbarksdale/ReactPractice/NOTES.md

 ## Rules of State:

--   'State' is a JS object that contains data relevant to a component
+-   'State' is a compo

 -   !!!!State can only be updated using the function 'setState'
 -   !!!
-State must be initialized when a component is created
+State must be initialized when a compo
 -   !!
 Only change the state with setState, do not use direct assignment
 -   Only usable with class components, kinda....
--   Updating 'state' on a component causes the component to (almost) instantly rerender
+-   Updating 'state' on a compo

 # Component Lifecycle Methods